nickhags/CSE201/README.md

 Install Ruby.
 Click [here](https://www.ruby-lang.org/en/downloads/) and install the version for your device (e.g Windows, Mac, Linux)

 ## Built With
-- Ruby -
+- Ruby - Object Oriented Programming language used for the backend
-- JavaScript -
+- JavaScript - Programmed the behavior of the web pages
-- HTML -
+- HTML - Defined the content and layout of the web pages

 ## Developers